We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s also designed with safety in mind, as the base includes eight support points with anti-slip covers to increase stability.

 Reviewers note that the tower is relatively easy to assemble, despite poorly written instructions.

 The tower supports up to 400 pounds (181 kg) and comes with a 1-year warranty on the frame and a 90-day warranty on parts.

 Dimensions: 26.6 × 43.2 × 64.56–88.18 inches (67.6 × 109.7 × 164–224 cm)

 This pullup bar from Ultimate Body Press is perfect if you’re looking for a versatile option that doesn’t take up too much space.

 In addition to being easy to install, it can be moved to the floor for exercises such as situps, pushups, and dips.

-It’s also designed to allow for a wider range of motion and features three grip positions for targeting different muscle groups.
+It’s designed to allow for a wider range of motion and has three grip positions to target different muscle groups.